testground/testground/ROADMAP.md

 - Authentication,
 - Tooling for users to use EKS cluster in their testing,
 - Integration of the EKS feature in our testing infrastructure
-  - Short lived clusters used during integration testing
+  - Short-lived clusters used during integration testing

 ### 5. Testground Is Usable by Non-Testground experts